daveliepmann/uruk/README.md

                         :variables {:a "a"}
                         :shape :single}))
 ```
-Each key in that map is described below.
+Each optional key in that configuration map is described below.

 ### Types
 Basic type conversion is performed automatically for most [XCC types](https://docs.marklogic.com/javadoc/xcc/com/marklogic/xcc/types/package-summary.html).
 If for any reason you need access to the raw results, use the `:types` key in the config map, passing `:raw` like so: